jon-jacky/PyModel/samples/README.md

   web client.
 It simulates a browser, sending HTTP requests to the web application.

-For general directions on how to run the samples, see also *samples.txt* in the *notes* directory.
+Each sample includes several test scripts: *test.txt* etc. To run a script, type *trun test* etc. (not *pyton test.py*).
+For more directions on how to run the samples, see also *samples.txt* and *test.txt* in the *notes* directory.

-Revised Apr 2013
+Revised May 2013